edward1321/Kyle_Portfolio/README.md

 </p>

 <h2 align="center">About Me</h2>
 Hello!
 Thank you for viewing my portfolio.
 Just to give a brief introduction, my name is Kyle Phillips and I am from Parsippany NJ.
-I recently gratuated from Wake Forest University with a Master of Science degree in Business Analytics, and in May of 2022, I graduated from Susquehanna University with a Bachelor of Science in Business Data Science and Analytics with a minor in Sports Media.
-Some of the most recent experience I have is working as a data analyst for the Wake Forest Basball Analytics Team, as well as a practicum consultant with Macy's.
-Below I have outlined and provided links to some of my independent and school coding projects.
+I recently gratuated from Wake Forest University with a master of science degree in business analytics, and in May of 2022, I graduated from Susquehanna University with a bachelor of science in business data science and analytics with a minor in sports media.
+Some of the most recent experience I have is working as a data analyst for the Wake Forest basball analytics team, as well as a practicum data analyst consultant for Macy's.
+Below I have outlined some of my independent and coursework coding projects and provided links to the code.
 I am actively searching for full-time positions in data science or data analytics.

 # [Project 1: Wake Forest Baseball Team Predictive Umpire Accuracy Model in R](https://github.com/edward1321/CorrectCall_XGBoost_Model)
 - Used "TrackMan" ball flight metrics from SEC and ACC games over the last 4 years